 The “Open BIM Model Checker” is a software tool whose main aim is to help manage and check a virtual model to avoid future errors in the project that has been built.
-The programme has three main features: the generation of issues, the detection of clashes and the consultation of documentation.
+The program has three main features: the generation of issues, the detection of clashes and the consultation of documentation.

-The programme is integrated into the Open BIM workflow, which allows users to import models from projects stored on the BIMserver.center platform and to form part of the collaborative, multidisciplinary and multi-user workflow that Open BIM technology provides.
+The program is integrated into the Open BIM workflow, which allows users to import models from projects stored on the BIMserver.center platform and to form part of the collaborative, multidisciplinary and multi-user workflow that Open BIM technology provides.

 “Open BIM Model Checker” is a free tool with the exception of the “Clash detection” feature, which needs the corresponding permission in the user license.